WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/01-drama-collective/index.md

 ## [WUDS](https://www.warwicksu.com/societies-sports/societies/wuds/)

-Warwick University Drama Society focusses on performing established published plays.
+Warwick University Drama Society focuses on performing established published plays.

 ## [Freshblood](https://www.warwicksu.com/societies-sports/societies/freshbloodtheatre/)

 Freshblood new writing specialise in performing student written shows.
-They run Freshblood Festival, showcasing short student-written plays.
+They run Freshblood Festival, showcasing short, student-written plays.
 They also run FreshFund, to provide support to new scripts and bring warwick written shows to life.

 ## [Tech Crew](https://www.warwicksu.com/societies-sports/societies/techcrew/)

 Tech crew has a [wiki](../) you should check out :D

+As of 2024, they also put on the [Warwick Student Arts Festival](/wiki/case-studies/wsaf-2024), although this may be made into its own society in future years.